by Texas Homesteader ~

 On the east side of the barn is an area that used to hold a manger and small pens.

-We pulled the rusting tin and rotting wood to open up this area and now utilize it for a loafing shed for the cows.
+We pulled away the rusting tin and rotting wood to open up this area and now utilize it for a loafing area for the cows.

 Old Bois d’Arc Posts